TheThingsNetwork/docs/_content/gateways/kerlink/setup.md

 If you'd like to use a GPRS/3G connection, insert the SIM-card now.
 The gateway uses a "standard SIM" / "regular SIM" / "Mini-SIM" / 2FF sized sim card.

-1. Remove the SIM card holder of the Lora IoT Station by pressing the extraction button with a little screwdriver.
+1. Remove the SIM card holder of the Kerlink Wirnet Station by pressing the extraction button with a little screwdriver.
 2. Place the SIM card in the SIM card holder.
-3. Carefully insert the SIM card holder with the SIM card in the LoRa IoT Station.
+3. Carefully insert the SIM card holder with the SIM card in the Kerlink Wirnet Station.
 4. Configure the settings for the SIM card.

 ![SIM card holder](sim.png)